 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

 Staying on network during backpacking vacation is non-negotiable and in case of Thailand, the best way is to hire a local sim, instead of international roaming plans.
 Take a one-month local data plan and enjoy hassle-free connectivity, data usage for maps and directions.
-You can even teether with your tablets and laptops.
+You can even tither with your tablets and laptops.
+Just try to stay in touch with your family or friends and keep them informed from time-to-time about your whereabouts.

 Plan for a budget in the beginning and try to stick to that.
 Use international travel cards instead of debit or credit card during various transactions.
 International travel cards are issued by leading banks of India, with pre-loaded foreign currency as per your budget and unlike debit and credit cards they waive off the transaction fee, while using it in foreign countries.